A Globally Responsible Gateway Initiative

 How are challenges addressed?

 The initiative encourages participants to document hurdles and share them within the network.
-This collective learning helps improve processes and offers solutions to others.
+This collective learning helps improve processes and offers alternative solutions to others.

 As we suggested earlier, the core processes and values of the BEtp initiative can be captured in three words: “radically transparent co-creation”.
 For this initiative, these processes are grounded in two core beliefs: